-MPI ratepayers will be directly affected by the Board's decision in this matter, both as a result of the overall rate change for 2023/24 as well as other issues which will have long-term impacts on automobile insurance rates in Manitoba, including MPI's Capital Management Plan, the management of its investment portfolio, the implementation of Project Nova, and the evolution of the Driver Safety Rating system.
+MPI ratepayers will be directly affected by the Board's decision in this matter, both as a result of the overall rates proposed for 2024/25 as well as other issues which will have long-term impacts on automobile insurance rates in Manitoba, including MPI's Capital Management Plan, the management of its investment portfolio, the implementation of Project Nova, and the evolution of the Driver Safety Rating system.

 CAC Manitoba understands the interests of MPI's customers generally and of the private passenger vehicle customer class in particular to be aligned with those of Manitoba consumers more broadly.
-Advocating for these interests are central to CAC Manitoba's mandate.
+Advocating for these interests is central to CAC Manitoba's mandate.